Operation Forager logistics: Shipping

 This was partially offset by the allocation of 185 DUKWs.
 Each division had a DUKW company: the 1st Amphibian Truck Company for the 2nd Marine Division, the 2nd Amphibian Truck Company for the 4th Marine Division, and a provisional amphibian truck company for the 27th Infantry Division.
 In addition, the 477th Amphibian Truck Company was attached to the XXIV Corps Artillery.
 For Guam, the 3rd Marine Division and the 1st Provisional Marine Brigade shared the III Amphibious Corps Motor Transport Battalion, with its Company C assigned to the brigade.
-When a typhoon struck on 29 July, an LST broached and LVTs and landing craft were unable to operate, but the DUKWs proved more seaworthy, and they were able to continue delivering supplies.
+When a typhoon struck on 29 July, an LST broached and Landing Vehicles, Tracked, (LVTs) and landing craft were unable to operate, but the DUKWs proved more seaworthy, and they were able to continue delivering supplies.

-The V Amphibious Corps Headquarters ordered that 25 to 50 percent of all supplies and two to five units of fire of ammunition be on pallets.
+The V Amphibious Corps Headquarters ordered that 25 to 50 percent of all supplies and two to five units of fire of ammunition be loaded on pallets.
 This order was embraced by the 27th Infantry Division, which put between 80 and 90 percent of its supplies on pallets, but the 2nd and 4th Marine Divisions were less enthusiastic about the idea.
 The former put no more than 25 percent of its supplies on pallets, and the latter only palletized 10 to 15 percent.
-The 3rd Marine Division and the 1st Provisional Marine Brigade did not put any of their supplies on pallets at all, but the 77th Infantry Division complied with the directive and constructed more than 5,000 4 by 6 ft wooden pallets, although about 1,000 pallet loads were broken up because they did not fit into the available cargo space or because a ship lacked the equipment to handle pallets.
+The 3rd Marine Division and the 1st Provisional Marine Brigade did not put any of their supplies on pallets, but the 77th Infantry Division complied with the directive and constructed more than 5,000 4 by 6 ft wooden pallets, although about 1,000 pallet loads were broken up because they did not fit into the available cargo space or because a ship lacked the equipment to handle pallets.

 On Smith's recommendation, resupply ships sailing from the United States were "block loaded", with a mixture of common stores.
-This proved to not only be inefficient in the use of cargo space, but presented difficulty in unloading, as each type of supplies had to be completely unloaded before the next could be accessed.
-In his evaluation, Turner recommended that the Navy revert to commodity loading, where each ship carried a particular type of supplies, which facilitated selective unloading of stores.
+This proved not only to be inefficient in the use of cargo space, but presented difficulty in unloading, as each type of supply had to be completely unloaded before the next could be accessed.
+In his evaluation, Turner recommended the Navy revert to commodity loading, where each ship carried a particular type, which facilitated selective unloading of stores.